ABOUT OUR COLLEGE

 The College has 2524 undergraduate and 1141 graduate students.
 Admissions are competitive.
 Our undergraduates and graduates come from many varying places; Illinois, numerous other U.S. states, and from around the world.

-The College of Engineering’s has an outstanding faculty that includes 126 full-time faculty members.
+The College of Engineering’s has an outstanding faculty that includes 125 full-time faculty members.
 Given our proximity to leading technical and multinational companies, the College of Engineering is also fortunate to have industry leaders employed that include15 part-time faculty.
-The College of Engineering faculty includes: 26 National Science Foundation CAREER or Presidential Young Investigator Award winners, 54 who are Fellows of their professional societies, 10 editors of major research journals and 2 members of the National Academy of Engineering.
-Faculty research expenditures have been increasing dramatically over the last fifteen years, with FY2013 total research expenditures exceeding $25.2 million.
+The College of Engineering faculty includes: 26 National Science Foundation CAREER or Presidential Young Investigator Award winners, 54 who are Fellows of their professional societies, 10 editors of major research journals and 1 member of the National Academy of Engineering.
+Faculty research expenditures have been increasing dramatically over the last fifteen years, with FY2014 total research expenditures exceeding $22.9 million.
+We currently have over 150 funded projects totaling $65.4 million.
 Most importantly, our faculty have received over 35 teaching awards since 2005.